 Move to Online Assessment

 EdTech at OSPI is where state support centralizes for K-20 network infrastructure and its related policy, both of which are critical to learning and assessment environments.
-294 school districts, 9 ESDs and the tribal schools depend on this high-quality, high-speed backbone for internet access and distance learning.
+Most school districts, ESDs and tribal schools depend on this high-quality, high-speed backbone for internet access and distance learning.

-OSPI staff from EdTech and CTE work closely on content coordination and program administration for the Microsoft IT Academy.
-More than 6,500 students earned certifications, mainly in Microsoft Office, during the 2012-2013 school year.
+OSPI staff from EdTech and CTE work closely on content coordination and program administration for the Microsoft Imagine Academy.
+More than 24,500 students earned certifications, mainly in Microsoft Office, during the 2015-2016 school year.

 Computers 4 Kids (C4K)